 - Prior to camp, we strongly recommend having your camper checked for lice by your pediatrician or a certified lice specialist.
-This is especially important if your child has had lice or been exposed to lice in the months leading up to camp. - Within the first 24 hours of camp, we employ a professional lice and nit removal and treatment service to do an initial screening of every camper and staff member. - 3.
+This is especially important if your child has had lice or been exposed to lice in the months leading up to camp. - 2.
+Within the first 24 hours of camp, we employ a professional lice and nit removal and treatment service to do an initial screening of every camper and staff member. - 3.
 If your camper is identified as having lice or nits, either the professional lice specialist or Chi Health Center staff will contact you.
 As the parent, you then have two choices: - Option 1: The professional lice company will provide treatment for your camper at your expense.
 Regardless of severity, they charge \$250 for treatment.
-The treatment includes using the Shepherd Method of Strand by Strand Lice and Nit Removal, treatment with non-toxic products, and a recheck.
+The treatment includes using non-toxic hair cleaning products, and a recheck.
 Treatment may take multiple days.
 Camp Chi will not incur the cost of treatment nor provide a refund of tuition or fees for any camp activities missed. - Option 2: Parents can pick up their child within 6 hours of the phone call informing them of the lice and/or nits.
 Campers may only return to camp once they have been identified as free from lice and nits by a professional lice company.
 Proof of treatment must be presented upon returning to camp.
 Camp Chi will not incur the cost of treatment nor provide a refund of tuition or fees for any camp activities missed.